Responsible lending and risk management

 Responsible financing and lending are cornerstones of SEB’s business, creating long-term sustainable value for customers and shareholders.
 SEB is committed to supporting its customers in their work on transitioning to sustainable solutions.

-The bank integrates risks and opportunities related to environmental, social and governance aspects into customer dialogues, policies and processes.
+We integrate risks and opportunities related to environmental, social and governance aspects into customer dialogues, policies and processes.
 According to SEB’s Credit Policy on Corporate Sustainability, sustainability risks shall be considered in all credit decisions, with focus on the repayment capacity of the customer, the underlying value of collateral, as well as reputational consequences for SEB.
 The aim is to identify, analyse and manage these issues, including in the areas of human rights, anti-corruption, labour rights, social relations and environment.

 Knowing our customers